wifinigel/wlan-extcap-win/README.md

 Thanks to Johannes Luther for the heads-up with a couple of issues when updating packages on the WLANPi.
 Great spot & thanks for the great feedback!

+Thanks to Patrick Langendoen for the freq details PR :)

 <!-- Links -->

 [wlan-extcap]: https://github.com/adriangranados/wlan-extcap